 The objective of the course is to disseminate the theory and practice of moral code of conduct and familiarize the students with the concepts of "right" and "good" in individual, social and professional context

 Course Outcomes

-- 1. Help the learners to determine what action or life is best to do or live. - 2.
-Right conduct and good life. - To equip students with understanding of the ethical philosophies, principles, models that directly and indirectly affect business.
+- 1. Help the students to understand right conduct in life. - 2.
+To equip students with understanding of the ethical philosophies, principles, models that directly and indirectly affect personal and professional life.

 COURSE CONTENT